 Explore an underwater world of vibrant colour, snorkelling and diving with manta rays, fish and turtles in the fringing coral reefs of this Great Barrier Reef World Heritage Area.

-Witness the awe-inspiring acrobatic displays of majestic humpback whales visiting the Whitsundays every year between May and September to birth their calves.
+Witness the awe-inspiring acrobatic displays of majestic humpback whales visiting the Whitsundays every year between May and September.

-Walk along the swirling, pure-white sands of world-famous Whitehaven Beach and see graceful migratory waders and seabirds visit the islands to feed and roost.
+Walk along the swirling, pure-white sands of world-famous Whitehaven Beach and see graceful migratory waders and seabirds visit the islands.

 Hike through enchanted forests of towering native hoop pines on the headlands and hillsides to spectacular views.
 Keep your eyes peeled for unadorned rock-wallabies foraging about the forest for food.